Skopje walking tour, with visits inside

 to Mother Teresa memorial house and Skopje fortress

-Would you like to be introduced to the main sights of Skopje ?
+Would you like to be introduced to the main sights of Skopje as locals know it?

-Some of the sights you will see and visit:
+Some of the things you will see and visit

-Church of St Spas (The Holy Salvation) with its unique iconostasis from 19th century (inside)
+- Church of St Spas (The Holy Salvation) (from outside)

 Skopje is not only a city with centuries-long history and traditional values but also the capital of Macedonia as well.